Since when (and how and where) does the DAI exist?

 Here As The Centre Of The World

-From 2002 onward, under the directorship of Gabriëlle Schleijpen, the DAI's current experimental and in contrast to its given name, anti-nationalist profile and course structure started to be developed, leading to official MFA accreditation in 2007 and the succesful renewal of this status in 2014.The great advantage of the DAI's early years in Enschede was the relative disinterest of ArtEZ in the content development of the curriculum of such a minor entity: the recently amalgated ArtEZ University was entirely occupied with its own make-over as a major institution, amidst a lot of defiance against forced assimilation.
-This allowed DAI and its, by then already quite diverse international student and tutor body, to take time to freely experiment: to fail and to fail better (with the aim of winning in the end :)).
-These were the days of DAI's two-year long project Here As The Centre Of The World.
-Its iterations in Beirut, Damascus, Diyarbakir, Khartoum and Taipei and Enschede (where the grand finale brought young artists from the 6 cities together), catapulted DAI into the world.
+From 2002 onward, under the directorship of Gabriëlle Schleijpen, the DAI's current experimental and in contrast to its given name, anti-nationalist profile and course structure started to be developed, leading to official MFA accreditation in 2007 and the succesful renewal of this status in 2014.The great advantage of the DAI's early years in Enschede was the relative disinterest of ArtEZ in the content development of the curriculum of such a minor entity: the at that point freshly amalgated ArtEZ University was entirely occupied with its own make-over as a major institution, amidst a lot of defiance against forced assimilation of what, before the merger, were used to be proud and independent academies.
+This allowed DAI and its, by then already quite diverse international student and tutor body, to take time to freely experiment: doing and undoing things at the intersections of art and theory, meanwhile trying to move away from the Eurocentric context of Dutch Art education.
+These were the days of DAI's two-year long collaboritive project Here As The Centre Of The World.
+Its iterations in Beirut, Damascus, Diyarbakir, Khartoum and Taipei and Enschede (where a grand finale brought young artists from the 6 cities together), catapulted DAI into the global scene and opened up many thought provoking, life-changing conversations with emerging practitioners, operating in the periphery of, or even outside of given art worldly hierarchies.

-In 2010 the DAI team however decided to leave behind studio-spaces and "splendid isolation" in Enschede in order to move closer to "the lion's den" in Arnhem, home to the headquarters of ArtEZ, thus intentionally making DAI more visible to the board.
+In 2010 the DAI team decided to leave behind studio-spaces and "splendid isolation" in Enschede in order to move closer to "the lion's den" in Arnhem, home to the headquarters of ArtEZ University, thus intentionally making DAI more visible to the Executive Board.
 DAI, emboldened by the program's growing reputation, was ready to demand more solid recognition for its distinguished profile and to critically engage with the politics of the larger institution.
-The board of ArtEZ supported the move and provided DAI with a temporary building, which came to be known as the "Kortestraat masters building" in Arnhem.
+Interestingly enough, the board of ArtEZ supported the move and provided DAI with a temporary building, which came to be known as the "Kortestraat Masters building" in Arnhem.
 Two (of the four available) office floors catered for few improvised open classrooms and a tiny kitchen/cantine.
-In fact the building was not at all suited to accomodate the growing community of DAI-learners, many of them with embodied practices.
-Although it lacked all the facilities that are conditional for the sort of collective learning moments that the DAI was providing, the building in Arnhem nevertheless served its purpose: DAI caught the attention of the board of ArtEZ and began to receive more substantial backing.
+In fact the building was not at all suited to accomodate the growing community of DAI-learners, a majority of them with embodied practices.
+Although it lacked all the facilities that are conditional for the sort of collective learning moments that the DAI was providing, the building in Arnhem nevertheless served its purpose: DAI caught the attention of the Board and began to receive a bit more substantial backing.
 It was not difficult to accept that studio-spaces were no longer available: with the succes of the DAI-Week structure it didn't make sense anymore to claim permanently available individual space for students who were coming together for one full week per month and were anyway more interested in conversation and collaboration then in a room of one's own.

 Becoming Roaming Academy

-After 7 years of dealing with the less than ideal spatial issues in Arnhem, DAI proposed to radicalise its already quite outspoken profile of partly roaming academy (with many projects happening all over the world) by giving up entirely on a fixed building at one fixed location.
-If quite a number of DAI's students and tutors are traveling from Athens or Berlin etc. to attend DAI-Weeks, why then not temporarily move the school to Athens or Berlin etc. every now and then?
+After 7 years of dealing with the less than ideal spatial issues in Arnhem, DAI proposed to radicalise its already quite outspoken profile of partly roaming academy (with many projects happening all over the world.
+See: Depot) by giving up entirely on a fixed building at one fixed location.
+If quite a number of DAI's students and tutors are traveling from Athens or Berlin etc. to attend DAI-Weeks, why then not temporarily move the school closer to Athens and Berlin etc. not only every now and then, but regularly?

 In 2017 the board of ArtEZ accepted the concept of the Roaming Academy as a pilot for future developments within the Graduate School and granted the DAI-community permission to self-organise its gatherings at changing locations.
 Any village or city (including Arnhem) where a temporary school with a knack for improvisation can be welcomed and accommodated with enthusiasm, could potentially be on the DAI's map: the possibility for 80 people to work, sleep and eat for the duration of a DAI Week, being the prerequisite for becoming a landing station for the Roaming Academy.